The Legend of Maian

 The Legend of Maian (Korean: 마이언 전기; RR: Maieon Jeongi) is an ongoing Korean manhwa created by Lim Dall-young and illustrated by Soo-Cheol Jeong based on a Korean web novel.
 The plot revolves around the story of Felix Maian, a weak and naive young man who unknowingly releases the powerful sorceress Felicia Rand Philistine.

 The manhwa was first published in 1998.
-And the prequal was first published in by Haksan in 2007.
+The prequel was first published by Haksan in 2007.
 Currently this manhwa has been serialized in fourteen tankōbon volumes with none so far being published outside Asia.
 The Legend of Maian was also licensed in Russian by Comics Factory.

 Setting

 The Legend of Maian takes place in the fictional world of Shuria.
 In The Legend of Maian world, countries bid for power by using regular military means or by using jewsts (mages) or people that can use madra (magic).
 Of all the countries, the countries of Meningrad and Pennsylvania are the strongest.
 Each country is ruled by a king with its jewsts often having a high-ranking position.
 So far, only Meningrad and Pennsylvania are the only countries to be mentioned.